LewisCM14/allotment/docs/docs/implementation.md

         - This is also an ideal time to setup structlog as a logging system.

 1. **Client Side Initial Setup**
-    - A React application is to be initialized with TypeScript & Vite using React Router to create an initial dashboard, allowing for the introduction of Tailwind CSS and ShadCN UI components.
+    - A React application is to be initialized with TypeScript & Vite using React Router to create an initial dashboard, allowing for the introduction of Tailwind CSS and Shadcn UI components.
         - Biome can be integrated at this point

 1. **User Registration & Login** + **User Logout Interface**